victor-grajski/hypnotic-gestures/README.md

 - Keep your hand at a comfortable distance from the camera
 - Ensure good lighting for better gesture detection
 - Hold gestures steady for ~0.5 seconds for reliable recognition
-- Use the guide overlay (press G) to see position zones
+- Use the guide overlay to see position zones
-- Lock the interface when you want to prevent accidental triggers
+- The interface also supports clicking behavior

 ## 🏗️ Technical Architecture